 It doesn't get more primal than at this local hotpot dive, where the mutton, instead of being thinly sliced, comes in caveman-style hunks of sheep spine (羊蝎子; yángxiēzi), ready-cooked in a tabletop soup cauldron.
 Order your sheep by the jīn (500g) and a few other raw-ingredient additions to simmer in the soup just like a standard Chinese hotpot.

-You then add other raw ingredients to cook in the broth like a standard Chinese hotpot.
-Our favourite extras include sweet potato (红薯; hóng shǔ), tofu blocks (鲜豆腐; xiān dòufu), mushrooms (木耳; mù’ěr), Oriental raddish (白萝卜; bái luóbo) and Chinese spinach (油麦菜; yóu mài cài).
-Complimentary fresh noodles are thrown in at the end, to soak up the juices.
+A big choice of add-ins include sweet potato (红薯; hóng shǔ), tofu (鲜豆腐; xiān dòufu), wood-ear mushroom (木耳; mù’ěr), white radish (白萝卜; bái luóbo) and Chinese spinach (油麦菜; yóu mài cài).
+Noodles (free of charge) are thrown in at the end to soak up the juices.
 When you’re ready for them, say ‘fàng miàn’ (put the noodles in).
-No English sign or menu, and no English spoken.